 This post contains affiliate links, meaning, if you click through and make a purchase, I may earn a commission.
 This is at no additional cost to you.
 Learn more.

 Ever since I wrote the “Best Electric Travel Guitars” article a few months ago, people have been asking for a similar article on acoustic travel guitars.
-So, I reached out to a bunch of guitar manufacturers and asked if they’d loan me guitars for this review.
-Unfortunately, several of them (who shall remain nameless) either didn’t respond at all, or initially responded and then dropped off the face of the earth.
+So, I reached out to some guitar manufacturers and asked if they’d loan me guitars for this review.

-However, two companies were gracious enough to loan me guitars to review:
+Not all of them responded, however, two companies came through and were gracious enough to loan me guitars to review: